It’s that time of the year again, ghoulish costumes, socially distanced trick-or-treating and not so scary Starbucks pumpkin spiced lattes...

-Yes, it sounds dramatic but the figures are this: a shocking 8 million pumpkins have been sentenced to landfill this year, “the equivalent of enough pumpkin pie to feed the entire nation” estimates The Guardian.
+Yes, it sounds dramatic but the figures really are shocking.
+8 million pumpkins were sentenced to landfill in 2019, which is “the equivalent of enough pumpkin pie to feed the entire nation.”

-According to an investigation by environmental charity Hubbub, 40% of consumers purchase pumpkins to carve for Halloween, and 60% of that number admit they dispose of the inner flesh.
-Meanwhile, 80% said they don’t consider pumpkins’ primary purpose as a food item.
+According to an survey by environmental charity Hubbub, 40 per cent of consumers purchase pumpkins to carve for Halloween, and 60 per cent of that number admit they dispose of the inner flesh.
+Meanwhile, 80 per cent say they don’t consider pumpkins’ primary purpose as a food item.

 Also hoping to alleviate the colossal pile of holiday waste is Toast Ale, a social enterprise known for launching a beer made from bread waste in 2016.
 Pioneering the UK’s first pumpkin brew, Toast Ale will be creating a Belgian-style beer harvested from local farms by volunteers, ready in time to stock your fridge in November.

-Pumpkins are known for having a whole wealth of health benefits; both internally and externally.
-It’s been claimed to help weight loss, bone and eye health, blood pressure, have antioxidant properties and even aid fertility!
+Pumpkins are known for having a whole wealth of health benefits,both internally and externally.
+They have been claimed to help weight loss, bone and eye health, blood pressure, have antioxidant properties and even aid fertility!

-Whilst these benefit your body, pumpkin can also do wonders for your skin.
-It contains enzymes which promote cell turnover, brightens and boosts collagen too for baby soft skin.
-Whilst fatty acids form a barrier on the skin and increase hydration, the fruit’s zinc properties are great for acne and reducing excessive oil production.
+The orange fruit can also do wonders for your skin.
+It contains enzymes which promote cell turnover and brightens and boosts collagen too for baby soft skin.
+Whilst fatty acids form a barrier on the skin and increase hydration, pumpkin's zinc properties are great for acne and reducing excessive oil production.

-Here’s our quick easy facial that could take years off you:
+Here’s our quick and easy facial that could take years off you:

 - 1/4 cup pumpkin